authbox-lib/sliding/README.md

 * bulk|b - Set many items in a set at once
 * info - Gets info about a set
 * flush - Flushes all sets or just a specified one
+* size - Returns the size of a set in a given time window

 For the ``create`` command, the format is::